bradlylewis/web-45-web-sprint-challenge-advanced-react-bradlylewis/README.md

 1. What are the main differences between a stateful and a functional component?

+A sateful component remembers the value of a component and changes the value as the state is changed.

 2. When does a componentWillMount function be called?
-What about a componentWillUpdate?
+What about a componentDidUpdate?

+A componentWillMount is called after the constructor function and a componentDidMount is called after the component is mounted on the screen.

 3. Define stateful logic.

+Using state to store and being able to update the states to new values

 4. What are the three step of creating a successful test?
 What is done in each phase?
+Arrange Act and Assert.
+Arrange is when you set targets.
+Then you want to Act on the behavior of the target.
+Assert is when you make sure the form gets what it expects.